Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_product_foundry.md

 axway central apply -f product-updated.json
 ```

-To release an product you need to create a Release Tag for the product.
-The Product Foundry Catalog is enforcing sematic versioning.
-So when you create a release tag you need to specify if you are releasing a major, minor or patch update.
-The Amplify platform will automatically calculate the semantic version of the asset based on historic release version that have been applied.
-You can select how the release version number should be incremented by selecting one of the following values ```major```, ```minor```, or ```patch``` for the ```releaseType``` field in the ```ReleaseTag```.
-If you the current version number is 1.0.1 then the version will become the following:
+A product must have a Release Tag before it can be released.
+The Product Foundry Catalog enforces sematic versioning, so you must specify how the release version number should be incremented by entering a `releaseType` of either `major`, `minor` or `patch`.
+The Amplify platform automatically calculates the semantic version of the product based on the historic release version that has been applied.
+If the current version number is 1.0.1, then the version will become:

 | Value provided      | Result | Used when
 | ----------- | ----------- | ----------- |